Updated: 2 days ago

 In view of the immediate hostility between the Jews and Arabs, it was impossible to reach agreement about anything, let alone symbols, and the British were stuck between a rock and a hard place and their conflicting assurances to the opposing sides.

-Therefore, neither was there a colonial flag, nor a naval flag. the Ensigns, which were usually defaced by a local emblem in all British holdings, received here only the inscription "Palestine" in English and there were more theoretical drawings of it than any specimens of real flags.
-They were hardly used.
-Ordinary British flags were in general use.
-The state emblem remained the British Arms of the period.
+Therefore, neither was there a colonial flag, nor a naval flag.
+The Ensigns, which were usually defaced by a local emblem in all British holdings, received here only the inscription "Palestine" in English and there were more theoretical drawings of them than any specimens of real flags.
+They were hardly used, perhaps on merchant vessels.
+Ordinary British flags were in general use, such as the plain Union Jack and Red Ensign.
+The state emblem remained the British Arms in the style of the period.
 Indeed, there were two magnificent official coats of arms, carved in wood, that stood in the Government House and in the high court.
 Amazingly, these actually survived!

 Their current locations are fascinating.
 One was taken from Government House when it was in the demilitarized zone between Israel and Jordan, to become the center of UN representatives in the country, and was placed in the Anglican Church of St. George on Nablus Road, in East Jerusalem, where it is still exhibited to this day.
 It was deposited at the church from May 14, 1948.
 The second, apparently from the Supreme Court of the Mandate, was placed in the new Supreme Court Building in Jerusalem where it is displayed today.